omar-labana/instabug-task/README.md

   <img alt="Dark" src="./docs/404.png" width="45%">
 </p>

-Three views simulating basic user experince.
+Three views simulating basic user experience.

 Here's what you can find:

 - Login page with validation(only for email and password).
-- Welcome page displayed when a user is succefuly logged in.
+- Welcome page is displayed when a user is successfully logged in.
 - 404 error page when the user tries to access an invalid URL.

 ### Built With